15 Most Affordable States for Private Pay Home Care in 2026

 Indiana who this state is best for

-Indiana works well for seniors who qualify for the CHOICE program and those requiring assistance with daily living activities.
-It benefits individuals seeking to age in place, as home care remains more affordable than nursing facilities which average $7,878 monthly for semi-private rooms.
+Indiana is a good option for seniors who qualify for the CHOICE program and need assistance with daily living activities.
+It helps individuals who want to age in place, since home care costs less than nursing facilities, which average $7,878 monthly for semi-private rooms.

 Florida

-Florida ranks as the fourteenth most affordable state for private pay home care in 2025, offering retirees tax advantages that help offset care costs despite its popularity as a retirement destination.
+Florida is the fourteenth most affordable state for private pay home care in 2025.
+It offers retirees tax advantages that help offset care costs, even though it's a popular retirement destination.

 Florida average hourly rate

 Private pay home care rates in Florida range from $25.00 to $33.00 per hour.
-The statewide median hourly rate is $30.00, while home health aides typically earn approximately $13.20 hourly.
-Rates vary significantly across regions, with Port Saint Lucie commanding the highest wages at $17.66 per hour.
-For 44 hours of weekly care, you can expect to pay roughly $4,767 monthly.
+The statewide median hourly rate is $30.00, while home health aides typically earn about $13.20 hourly.
+Rates vary widely by region.
+Port Saint Lucie has the highest wages, at $17.66 per hour.
+For 44 hours of weekly care, expect to pay roughly $4,767 monthly.

 Florida cost compared to national average

-Florida’s home care costs remain slightly below the national median of $33.00 per hour.
-These services cost about 9% less than the nationwide average.
+Florida's home care costs remain slightly below the national median of $33.00 per hour, about 9% less than the nationwide average.
 Florida ranks last (50th) among all states for certified home health aide salaries, which helps maintain relatively competitive rates for consumers.

 Florida cost drivers and regulations